 Two days later (Fig. 2.) there is already marked improvement.
 Note the dry surface over the yellow granulation areas where re-epithelialisation has already sealed the wound surface.
-The depressed areas have now filled in‚ the grafted skin is looking homogeneous and healthy, and has blended seamlessly with the surrounding normal skin.
-Most importantly, the dressing was freely removed there being no adherance to the wound surface.
+The depressed areas have now filled in‚ the grafted skin is looking homogeneous and healthy, and is blending seamlessly with the surrounding normal skin.
+Remarkably, the dressing was freely removed, there being no adherance to the wound.